Differential-Integral Neural Operator for Long-Term Turbulence Forecasting

 Accurately forecasting the long-term evolution of turbulence represents a grand challenge in scientific computing and is crucial for applications ranging from climate modeling to aerospace engineering.
 Existing deep learning methods, particularly neural operators, often fail in long-term autoregressive predictions, suffering from catastrophic error accumulation and a loss of physical fidelity.
 This failure stems from their inability to simultaneously capture the distinct mathematical structures that govern turbulent dynamics: local, dissipative effects and global, non-local interactions.
 In this paper, we propose the {\textbf{\underline{D}}}ifferential-{\textbf{\underline{I}}}ntegral {\textbf{\underline{N}}}eural {\textbf{\underline{O}}}perator (\method{}), a novel framework designed from a first-principles approach of operator decomposition. \method{} explicitly models the turbulent evolution through parallel branches that learn distinct physical operators: a local differential operator, realized by a constrained convolutional network that provably converges to a derivative, and a global integral operator, captured by a Transformer architecture that learns a data-driven global kernel.
 This physics-based decomposition endows \method{} with exceptional stability and robustness.
-Through extensive experiments on the challenging 2D Kolmogorov flow benchmark, we demonstrate that \method{} significantly outperforms state-of-the-art models in long-term forecasting.
-It successfully suppresses error accumulation over hundreds of timesteps, maintains high fidelity in both the vorticity fields and energy spectra, and establishes a new benchmark for physically consistent, long-range turbulence forecast.
+Through extensive experiments on the challenging 2D Kolmogorov flow benchmark, we demonstrate that \method{} significantly outperforms state-of-the-art models, achieving a \textbf{70\% reduction in relative error} for long-term forecasting (99 steps).
+Unlike baselines that suffer from spectral decay, \method{} successfully suppresses error accumulation over hundreds of timesteps and accurately reproduces the theoretical $k^{-3}$ energy spectrum.
+These results establish \method{} as a new benchmark for physically consistent, long-range turbulence forecasting.
 Our codes are available at~\url{https://github.com/Alexander-wu/DINO}.